 By Julie Murphree, Arizona Farm Bureau: The U.S. Environmental Protection Agency yesterday issued its final regional haze rule under the Clean Air Act that provides for an emission reduction plan for the Navajo Generating Station (NGS).
 The final rule incorporates major elements of the proposal by the Technical Work Group (TWG) that recommended emission-reduction alternatives for the plant.
-The final rule appears to provide for the opportunity for the continuing operation of NGS until 2044.
+The final rule appears to provide

 EPA had specifically requested public comment on alternative approaches that addressed the complex issues at the plant, and the agency held a public comment period and public hearings on the TWG recommendations.